UserZeca/Enxurrada-de-Bits-Exercicios/README.md

 ## Aula 1
  Nessa prática você irá aprender a:

-+ Fazer donwload do projeto que está no gitHub (utilizando a interface do site).
+- [ ] Fazer donwload do projeto que está no gitHub (utilizando a interface do site).
-+ A organização do projeto
+- [ ] A organização do projeto
-+ Identificar as tags que aprendemos dentro do documento HTML.
+- [ ] Identificar as tags que aprendemos.
-+ Inspecionar elementos atráves de ferramentas dos navegadores.
+- [ ] Inspecionar elementos atráves de ferramentas dos
+navegadores.
-+ Utilizar tags ensinadas durante a aula 1.
+- [ ] Utilizar tags ensinadas durante a aula 1.

 ### Fazendo downloand do projeto